TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1220.160 Restoration

-1) Certification of lawful active practice in another jurisdiction for 3 of the last 5 years.
-Such certification shall include a statement from the appropriate board or licensing authority in the other jurisdiction that the licensee was authorized to practice during the term of said active practice; or
+A) Certification of lawful active practice in another jurisdiction for 3 of the last 5 years.
+That certification shall include a statement from the appropriate board or licensing authority in the other jurisdiction that the licensee was authorized to practice during the term of the active practice; or

-2) An affidavit attesting to military service as provided in Section 16 of the Act.
-If an applicant applies for restoration of a license within 2 years of termination of such service, he/she shall have the license restored without paying any lapsed renewal or restoration fees.
+B) An affidavit attesting to military service as provided in Section 16 of the Act.
+If an applicant applies for restoration of a license within 2 years after termination of military service, the applicant shall have the license restored without paying any lapsed renewal or restoration fees.

-c) If the licensee has not maintained an active practice in another jurisdiction for over 5 years, he/she shall be required to take and pass an examination set forth in Section 1220.120.
+c) If neither subsection (b)(1) or (b)(2) applies to the licensee, then the licensee shall be required to take and pass an examination set forth in Section 1220.120.